AliGarAlon/Diabetes_Project/README.md

 # miniProject
-Perform a Data Science project with a dataset of Diabestes Risk Factors.
+In this project a develop a Diabestes Risk Factors.